Who runs The Disney Project?

 The Walt Disney Family Museum

 I have also run at least one Disney race per year since 2007.
-My first race was the Disneyland Half in ’07, and my most recent race was the Disneyland Paris Half in Sep of 2017.
+My first race was the Disneyland Half Marathon, and my current race is the Disneyland Paris Half Marathon in September of 2019.
 My other hobbies include writing, playing sports, going to the gym, reading, traveling to non-Disney places (gasp), and watching movies.

 What is The Disney “Project”?